 SocialLowCostFlex - Collaborative flexible low-cost energy supply concepts for social housing

-This project aims for feasible low-cost solutions, which allow residents of multi-party houses, with special focus on social housing to profit and participate in the energy transition process and associated trends (e.g. community generation units, exploitation of flexibility).
+This project aimed for feasible low-cost solutions, which allow residents of multi-party houses, with special focus on social housing to profit and participate in the energy transition process and associated trends (e.g. community generation units, exploitation of flexibility).
 The results of the project are low-cost concepts and business models of community generation units and utilization concepts, tested for their feasibility in a social housing complex.
 These concepts are based on special requirements of different lifestyles in low-income households and take the framework of social housing such as tenant fluctuation into account.

 Short Description